bg7/bg7.github.com/source/docs/how-it-works/index.markdown

 Let's go through each of the steps in more detail:

-#### proteins vs contigs
+#### 1. proteins vs contigs

 {% img right /images/2_tblastn.png %}

 First, a set of reference proteins are searched with Blast (`tBlastn` in this case) in the genome sequence to annotate (one or several contigs, it doesn't matter).
 This reference proteins are user-selected for each run, and experience shows that they don't necessarily need to come from a reference/similar genome.

-#### CDS definition ####
+#### 2. CDS definition ####

-We then have lots of blast hits of the proteins in the contigs, some of them with possibly lots of blast HPSs (High-scoring Segment Pairs).
+We then have lots of blast hits of the proteins in the contigs, some of them with possibly lots of blast HPSs (High-scoring Segment Pairs);

-First thing we do with blast results is merging all the HSPs from a hit to define a single similarity region between (one translated version) of the protein and the contig.
+first thing we do with this blast results is merging all the HSPs from a hit to define a single similarity region between (one translated version) of the protein and the contig.

 {% img right /images/3_ORF_definition.png %}